 By December 31, 2018, my company will improve sales conversion rates by 20% for HRIS implementation efforts within the public sector, city and federal.

-This leadership SMART goal example works because it lends itself to alignment and developing specific actions by supervisor within my company.
-It’s specific enough to galvanize efforts yet also phrased and structured where specific actions can be developed and cascaded down to supervisor and employee.
+This leadership SMART goal example works because it lends itself to alignment and developing specific actions by a supervisor within my company.
+It’s specific enough to galvanize efforts yet also phrased and structured where specific actions can be developed and cascaded down to the supervisor and employee.

-This is a company goal that can be shaped by each key lead in my company and lead to specific, tangible actions that include segmentation, targeting and presentation to contract.
+This is a company goal that can be shaped by each key lead in my company and lead to specific, tangible actions that include segmentation, targeting, and presentation to contract.